 LEE EINBINDER ‒ NYA MEMBER SPOTLIGHT

-Lee Einbinder spent his career as an M&A and capital markets advisor working with corporations, mostly large companies, though some small and mid-sized businesses as well.
-Read this exclusive interview to learn about what makes NYA the best angel investment organization in the country, why startups should not fundraise immediately, and how he started the Lehman Brothers Internet Financial Services Group, which today would broadly be called Fintech.
+Lee Einbinder spent his career as an investment banker working closely with many of the worlds largest financial institutions, providing strategic advice on mergers and acquisitions and capital raising.
+Read this exclusive interview to learn about what makes NYA the best angel investment organization in the country, why startups should not fundraise immediately, and how he started the Lehman Brothers FinTech group.

 How did you become an angel investor?

 I have been interested in venture capital for as long as I can remember, probably since college.
-I was always drawn to technology and early-stage investing, but I ended up in the corporate world and spent much of my career focused on large corporations.
-Then, during the late 1990s and the first dot-com boom, I really started getting involved in early-stage companies.
-When I left the corporate world in 2019, I became much more active with early-stage businesses, initially through some public companies I was running and then more recently through investing on my own.
+I was always drawn to technology and venture capital, but ended up spending much of my career focused on large corporations.
+During the late 1990s, the first dot-com boom, I started getting more involved in early-stage tech companies.
+When I left a large investment bank in 2019, I again became more active with early-stage businesses as a principal, raising over $500 million to invest in FinTech companies to take public through special purpose acquisition vehicles, and through direct angel investing on my own.

 Why did you decide to join New York Angels?

-had known a number of members through various parts of my life, some through school and some through work.
+I had known several members from various parts of my life, including school and work.
 What makes New York Angels different is that, for an angel group, it is really a well-oiled machine.
-The process is strong, established and very well established.
+The process is strong and very well established.

 The group is also very diverse.
-You might expect a New York-based angel group to be made up primarily of former Wall Street people, and I was one of them, but it is much more diverse than that.
-You have doctors, marketers, technologists, former CEOs, and people from many different backgrounds.
-In angel investing, you need that diversity of experience, and I think that is what makes the group special.
+You might expect a New York-based angel group to be made up mostly of former Wall Street people like myself, but it is much more diverse than that.
+You have health care professionals, marketing executives, technologists, former CEOs, and people from many different backgrounds.
+In angel investing, you need that diversity of experience, and I think that is what makes NYA so special.

-I had been involved with other angel groups before New York Angels, and I believe New York Angels is the best angel group in the country.
+I have been involved with other angel groups before New York Angels, and really believe New York Angels is the best angel group in the country.

 What has been your most memorable experience as a New York Angel?

 I have only been a member for about a year, so I do not know if I have one single standout moment.
-What has been memorable to me is that New York Angels really feels like its own community.
-There is a strong sense of collaboration, and the marketing around the organization helps create that as well.
-Whether it is a fall gathering, a member event, or a session like the recent panel with David Rose and Dave Berkus, who are two of the pioneers of formal angel investing, those experiences have been fascinating.
+What has been memorable to me is that New York Angels really feels like a special community.
+There is a strong sense of collaboration, and the marketing around the organization helps foster that sense of community and success that we have had.
+Whether it is a fall gathering, educational events for members, or a session like the recent panel with David Rose and Dave Berkus, who are two of the pioneers of angel investing, those experiences have all been memorable.

 I have also seen the group come together around specific portfolio situations.
-In one of the new investments, there were some troubling aspects, and NYA Members collaborated in a really impressive way.
+In one of the new investments I was involved with, there were some challenging aspects of exiting the investment, and NYA members collaborated in a really impressive way to find a reasonable solution.
 That kind of community and support is what stands out to me.

 What do you look for when you are investing in a company?